Scalene-Academy/token-vendor-c001/README.md

 🤨 Then, the user makes a _second transaction_ to the `Vendor` contract to `sellTokens(uint256 amount)`.

-🤓 The `Vendor` should call `yourToken.transferFrom(msg.sender, address(this), theAmount)` and if the user has approved the `Vendor` correctly, tokens should transfer to the `Vendor` and ETH should be sent to the user.
+🤓 The `Vendor` should call `yourToken.transferFrom(msg.sender, address(this), theAmount)` and if the user has approved the `Vendor` correctly, tokens should be sent to the `Vendor`, and ETH should be sent to the user.

-> 📝 Edit `Vendor.sol` and add a `sellTokens(uint256 amount)` function!
+- 📝 Edit `Vendor.sol` and add a `sellTokens(uint256 amount)` function!

-⚠️ You will need extra UI for calling `approve()` before calling `sellTokens(uint256 amount)`.

-🔨 Use the `Debug Contracts` tab to call the approve and sellTokens() at first but then...
+- 🔨 Use the `Debug Contracts` tab to call `approve` and `sellTokens`

-🔍 Look in the `App.jsx` for the extra approve/sell UI to uncomment!

 #### 🥅 Goal

 - [ ] Can you sell tokens back to the vendor?
 - [ ] Do you receive the right amount of ETH for the tokens?

-#### ⚔️ Side Quest

-- [ ] Should we disable the `owner` withdraw to keep liquidity in the `Vendor`?
-- [ ] It would be a good idea to display Sell Token Events.
-Create the `event` and `emit` it in your `Vendor.sol` and look at `buyTokensEvents` in your `App.jsx` for an example of how to update your frontend.

-#### ⚠️ Test it!
+### Checkpoint 6: ⚠️ Test it!!

-- Now is a good time to run `yarn test` to run the automated testing function.
+- Now is a good time to run `yarn hardhat:test` to run the automated testing function.
 It will test that you hit the core checkpoints.
 You are looking for all green checkmarks and passing tests!
+- As always, we should aim for our tests to cover 100% of our smart contract code.
+Run `yarn hardhat:test:coverage` to see if this is the case!

+### Extension: 🌈 The Real Frontend 🌈

+> So far, we've used the `Debug Contracts` tab to interact with our contracts, but this isn't very user friendly.
+Check out the `Example UI` tab (file `packages/nextjs/pages/example-ui.tsx`) to see what the start of a real UI could look like!

+> `scaffold-eth-2` also provides us with some handy helpers in `nextjs/hooks`

+#### Contract Interactions (Left)

+The UI looks pretty good, but could be better, let's finish it off!

+Currently when buying tokens, the user must enter the amount of ETH they are using to purchase, and they receive 100x this amount of `YourToken`s in return.

+- Change this so that the user can enter the number of `YourToken`s they would like to buy
+- Update the subtitle below the input to reflect how much ETH this will cost them
+  - For example, if `100` is entered in the input then it should say `You pay: 1.0 ETH + Gas`

+#### Events

+- It would be a good idea to display `BuyTokens` Events.
+Display the event history on the right side of `Example UI` (see `ContractData.tsx`).
+Unleash your inner designer and showcase those events in a way users would like to see!
+- Get new `BuyTokens` events to be added here in realtime as you interact with the contract
+- Now, add a `SellTokens` event to `Vendor.sol` and do the same for those events!